Trip Facts

 Trip Overview

-Note: Below trekking hours, altitudes, and distances are approximate, and absolutely for the general idea only.
+Note: Below Annapurna Circuit Trek’s hours, altitudes and distances are approximate, and absolutely for the general idea only.

 Trip Itinerary